-4. Discussion and possible action to approve a Request for Proposals for Auditing Services
+3. Discussion and possible action to recommend approval to issue a Request for Proposals for Auditing Services

-Randy explained every five years staff must seek Executive Board approval to issue a Request for Proposals for Auditing Services to have an auditing firm in place to perform the audit for the current fiscal year.
-He also requested that a member of the Executive Board serve on the evaluation team and to contact him if anyone is interested.
+Randy explained every five years staff must seek Board approval to issue a Request for Proposals for Auditing Services to have in place by the time the audit becomes due for the current fiscal year.

-Mayor Montoya made a motion to approve staff to issue a Request for Proposals for Audit Services.
+Vicki Vivian made a motion to recommend approval to the Executive Board for staff to issue a Request for Proposals for Audit Services.